 When you place the access point in the living room, where most of the wireless devices are, you will get a good connection with great performance.
 So I really suggest that you first draw up your floorplan in the controller, so you can find the best location for the access point.

 Separate Guest WiFi Network

-After we have done our home network setup it’s time to think about the security of it and the devices on it.
-We all get guests in our house, it can be friends, family or relatives and they all have a cell phone.
+After we have done our home network setup it’s time to think about its security of it and the devices on it.
+We all get guests in our house, it can be friends, family, or relatives and they all have cell phones.
 You might be tempted to give them your WiFi password, but what if their device has malware or a virus on it?
 Your network could be infected as well.

-Most modern access points allow you to create multiple SSID’s (WiFI networks), so create one for your guests.
+Most modern access points allow you to create multiple SSIDs (WiFI networks), so create one for your guests.
 But that’s not all you have to do, the goal is to separate the guest network traffic from your own network.
-And that’s where vLans comes in (remember what to keep in mind when looking for a new switch).
+And that’s where VLANs come in (remember what to keep in mind when looking for a new switch).

 Scan internet traffic

 To keep our network safe, we need to prevent malware and other malicious traffic.
 This can be done with a free service called OpenDNS.
 When you browse the internet, every URL you type is converted to an IP address.

 So when you type www.google.com, it’s converted by a DNS server to the correct IP address (for example 184.108.40.206 ).
 This conversion is done by DNS servers, and there are many DNS servers available.
 Your ISP has one, Google, Microsoft, etc.

 What OpenDNS does is keep a list of known malicious servers.
 When your computer makes a request to www.fakebanksite.com it will check if that site is on the known list and block the traffic.
 This way it protects you from phishing and other malicious websites

 OpenDNS is free for personal use and I really recommend using it.
 All it takes is changing the DNS servers in your new router to their DNS server to protect your network.